Buy or Sell Upwork Inc. (UPWK) Stock Now | Don't Try to Be a Top Gun

 Stifel gave a rating of “Buy” to UPWK, setting the target price at $34 in the report published on February 11th of the current year.

-During the last 5 trading sessions, UPWK fell by -5.77%, which changed the moving average for the period of 200-days by -58.26% in comparison to the 20-day moving average, which settled at $18.07.
-In addition, Upwork Inc. saw -45.93% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UPWK rose by +19.01%, which changed the moving average for the period of 200-days by -54.39% in comparison to the 20-day moving average, which settled at $18.39.
+In addition, Upwork Inc. saw -40.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at UPWK starting from Srinivasan Leela, who sale 3,896 shares at the price of $20.06 back on Jun 02.
-After this action, Srinivasan Leela now owns 39,210 shares of Upwork Inc., valued at $78,150 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at UPWK starting from Brown Hayden, who sale 30,455 shares at the price of $19.26 back on Jun 21.
+After this action, Brown Hayden now owns 833,489 shares of Upwork Inc., valued at $586,548 using the latest closing price.

-McCombs Jeff, the Chief Financial Officer of Upwork Inc., sale 3,508 shares at $16.07 during a trade that took place back on May 18, which means that McCombs Jeff is holding 13,428 shares at $56,363 based on the most recent closing price.
+Srinivasan Leela, the Director of Upwork Inc., sale 3,896 shares at $20.06 during a trade that took place back on Jun 02, which means that Srinivasan Leela is holding 39,210 shares at $78,150 based on the most recent closing price.

 Stock Fundamentals for UPWK